 Video coding.
-We coded all videos using the free, open-source software BORIS (Behavioural Observation Research Interactive Software) (Friard and Gamba, 2016).
-Four events were coded, namely 'start of trial', 'test arena entry', 'eating', and 'zone of interest' (see Table 1 for full descriptions).
-Based on the coded events, we determined latencies and cumulative times.
-By extracting the time difference between 'start of trial' and 'test arena entry', we determined the latency to leave the start area (Figure 3).
-In order to determine the latency to approach the food, we extracted the time difference between 'test arena entry' and 'eating'.
-Time spent in the zone of interest (i.e. in proximity to the food reward and/or novel object, see Figure 3) was calculated as the cumulative time over the length of the trial.
-If an individual did not perform one of the target behaviours, we assigned the maximum latency, representing the full task duration (in seconds), to that behaviour.
-For example, the behaviour 'test arena entry' has a latency of 600 seconds if an individual did not enter the test arena.
-This maximum latency applies only to latency measures; for time spent in the zone of interest (ZOI), a value of 0 was recorded if a bird did not enter the ZOI.
-For the group tests, we followed each bird individually to code their behaviours.
+We coded all videos using the free, open-source software BORIS (Behavioural Observation 226 Research Interactive Software) (Friard and Gamba, 2016).
+Four events were coded, namely 'start of trial', 'test 227 arena entry', 'eating', and 'zone of interest' (see Table 1 for full descriptions).
+Based on the coded events, we 228 determined latencies and cumulative times.
+By extracting the time difference between 'start of trial' and 'test 229 arena entry', we determined the latency to leave the start area (Figure 3).
+In order to determine the latency 230 to approach the food, we extracted the time difference between 'test arena entry' and 'eating'.
+Time spent in 231 the zone of interest (i.e. in proximity to the food reward and/or novel object, see Figure 3) was calculated as 232 the cumulative time over the length of the trial.
+If an individual did not perform one of the target behaviours, 233 we assigned the maximum latency, representing the full task duration (in seconds), to that behaviour.
+For 234 example, the behaviour 'test arena entry' has a latency of 600 seconds if an individual did not enter the test 235 arena.
+This maximum latency applies only to latency measures; for time spent in the zone of interest (ZOI), a 236 value of 0 was recorded if a bird did not enter the ZOI.
+For the group tests, we followed each bird individually 237 to code their behaviours.
+238

 Video coding was conducted collaboratively by multiple experimenters, with 20 percent of all videos being double-coded by a third experimenter to assess inter-rater-reliability (IRR) using Cohen's Kappa.
+This third coder was blinded to the original coding decisions and the type of the objects (control or novel), although they were not blind to the overall study aims.
 Our analysis resulted in a Cohen's Kappa of 0.89, which indicates strong agreement between coders (McHugh, 2012).